hanrichard/Notebook/interview_react_js.md

 ### What is TestRenderer package in React?
 This package provides a renderer that can be used to render components to pure JavaScript objects, without depending on the DOM or a native mobile environment.
 This package makes it easy to grab a snapshot of the platform view hierarchy (similar to a DOM tree) rendered by a ReactDOM or React Native without using a browser or jsdom.

+### What is the difference between React context and React Redux?
+You can use Context in your application directly and is going to be great for passing down data to deeply nested components which what it was designed for.
+Whereas Redux is much more powerful and provides a large number of features that the Context API doesn't provide.
+Also, React Redux uses context internally but it doesn't expose this fact in the public API.